deltachat/deltachat-pages/README.md

   `https://<your-username>.github.io/deltachat-pages/`

 - If you have Nix installed,
-  you can build website preview in `result/` with `nix build` or run `nix develop` and start `jekyll serve` in development shell to have live preview at http://127.0.0.1:4000/en/
-  If you don't have Nix installed, you can install it with [The Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).
+  you can build a website preview in `result/` with `nix build` or run `nix develop` and start `jekyll serve` in development shell to have a live preview at http://127.0.0.1:4000/en/ If you don't have Nix installed, you can install it with [The Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).